open-learning-exchange/open-learning-exchange.github.io/pages/manual/myplanet/overview.md

 ## Manager

+This section is currently under development.
+Check back soon for information about administrative and management features.

 ## Community

 In Community, you can browse upcoming events, participate in those already in progress, or schedule your own using the integrated calendar.
-Click [here](myplanet-community.md) to learn more about Comminuty.
+Click [here](myplanet-community.md) to learn more about Community.